nrxszvo/mimicBot/README.md

 ### 📄 Related Repositories

-- For the source code to create the Lichess bot wrapping the mimicChess engine, check out the [mimicChess](https://github.com/nrxszvo/mimicChess) repository.
+- For the source code used to train the mimicChess engine, check out the [mimicChess](https://github.com/nrxszvo/mimicChess) repository.